damonallison/javascript/README.md

 ### Dislikes

+* Global variables, shared global object with all JS running in the browser (not a problem w/ Node).
+* Dynamic typing - no static analyzer, poor tooling support.
 * Differing execution contexts.
-Node, browser.
-Browser differences.
-  * Global variables, shared global object with all JS running in the browser.

-* Dynamic typing - no static analyzer, poor tooling support.
+Node, various browsers.
 * The `Number` type.
   * Single type to handle `Int` and `Float` values.
-  * The concept of Infinity, +0, -0, isNaN.
+  * The concept of infinity, +0, -0, isNaN.

-* Multiple module systems.
-  * Differences between ES6 modules, and CommonJS modules.

 * Type coercion.
   * Different cohesion rules apply for equality operators (`==`) than inequality